zendesk/linksf/README.md

 ### Deploy

 `rake deploy:development` and `rake deploy:production` will generate static assets then use the `s3cmd` CLI tool to upload them to AWS and `parse` to upload cloud functions to parse.com.
+You'll need `s3cmd` and `parse` CLI tools:

-Install `s3cmd`: `brew install s3cmd`
+* Install `s3cmd`: `brew install s3cmd`
-Install `parse`: `curl -s https://www.parse.com/downloads/cloud_code/installer.sh | sudo /bin/bash` (https://parse.com/docs/cloud_code_guide)
+* Install `parse`: `curl -s https://www.parse.com/downloads/cloud_code/installer.sh | sudo /bin/bash` (https://parse.com/docs/cloud_code_guide)

-The latest production deploy should be available at http://link-sf.com.
+The latest production deploy is reachable at http://link-sf.com.
 We should only deploy production when we are confident that the currently checked out code is usable.
 The latest development deploy should be available at http://dev.link-sf.com.
 Feel free to deploy any code here for testing, if desired.

 ### Build process